rubocop/rubocop/manual/cops_style.md

 This cop checks for the formatting of empty method definitions.
-By default it enforces empty method definitions to go on a single line (compact style), but it cah be configured to enforce the `end` to go on its own line (loose style.)
+By default it enforces empty method definitions to go on a single line (compact style), but it cah be configured to enforce the `end` to go on its own line (expanded style.)

 Note: A method definition is not considered empty if it contains
       comments.